athesing-point/gsap-animations/README.md

 ## Performance Benefits

-This implementation uses IntersectionObserver for superior performance compared to traditional scroll event listeners:
+This implementation uses IntersectionObserver for superior performance compared to Webflow's native animations:

-### Scroll Event Listener (old method):
+### Webflow Animations (current method):

-- Fires 60+ times/second
+- Constant scroll event processing
-- Runs on main thread
+- CSS transitions (can be janky on mobile)
-- Blocks other JavaScript
+- No cleanup after animation
-- Heavy CPU usage
+- Higher CPU usage
+- More battery drain on mobile

-### IntersectionObserver (your implementation):
+### IntersectionObserver (new method):

 - Fires only when elements enter/exit viewport
 - Runs off main thread